lohitpt252003/backend-for-annaforces/services/README.md

   - **Dependencies**: `json`, `re`, `services.github_services`, `config.github_config`.

 - `submission_service.py`:
   - **Description**: Manages the lifecycle of user code submissions using an asynchronous, live-updating approach.
 It immediately queues a submission for processing and returns a submission ID.
-A background thread then handles the judging process, updating the submission status on GitHub after each test case is executed.
+A background thread then handles the judging process.
+After each test case, it updates the status in the main submission file as well as the reference files in the user and problem directories, ensuring live data consistency.
   - **Key Functions**:
     - `handle_new_submission(problem_id, user_id, language, code)`: Creates initial submission files, queues the submission for judging in a background thread, and returns an immediate response.
   - **Dependencies**: `os`, `time`, `json`, `threading`, `services.github_services`, `services.judge_service`, `config.github_config`.